Hey, your browser is out of date!

 Oaxen Krog

 If you had travelled to Stockholm a couple of years ago then you would have had to venture quite far outside of the city to enjoy this fine dining restaurant.
 However, the owners have now moved Oaxen Krog into the city centre in order to bring their fantastic food to the masses.
 The food is sourced from the surrounding areas and then cooked using modern methods, but with traditional techniques always at the heart of everything.
-Although expensive (£146 a head), the ten-course tasting menu features baked turbot, reindeer with red cabbage and an Arctic jam dessert, providing the perfect way to celebrate a special occasion and the local cuisine.
+Although expensive, the ten-course tasting menu features baked turbot, reindeer with red cabbage and an Arctic jam dessert, providing the perfect way to celebrate a special occasion and the local cuisine.

 Swedish Meatballs